Skip to main content

 The Gut Microbiome and Endocrine Crosstalk

 The gut microbiome, a vast ecosystem of microorganisms residing in the digestive tract, exerts a profound influence on endocrine function.
-This influence occurs through several mechanisms, including the production of short-chain (SCFAs), modulation of bile acid metabolism, and regulation of inflammatory cytokines.
+This influence occurs through several mechanisms, including the production of short-chain fatty acids (SCFAs), modulation of bile acid metabolism, and regulation of inflammatory cytokines.

 SCFAs, such as butyrate, acetate, and propionate, produced by bacterial fermentation of dietary fiber, serve as energy sources for colonocytes and possess systemic anti-inflammatory properties.
 Butyrate, for example, can influence insulin sensitivity and glucose homeostasis by interacting with G-protein coupled receptors on various cell types.